Importing purchases via CSV

 Discount The total amount provided in discounts for the entire purchase.
 This should be a number equal to or greater than 0, without any currency formatting.

-Grand Total The total for the entire purchase after tax, shipping and discounts have been applied.
+Grand Total The total for the entire purchase after tax, shipping, and discounts have been applied.
 This should be a number equal to or greater than 0, without any currency formatting.

-SKU
+Material SKU

 See our Material CSV importer for details on how to bulk upload materials.